Loading...

 Portion Control

-Start by reducing the portion size of the Roti and Vegetable Biryani you consume.
-Smaller portions can lead to a more moderate rise in blood sugar levels.
+Reduce the portion size of Roti and Vegetable Biryani.
+Smaller portions can help in managing blood sugar levels more effectively.

-Include a source of lean protein such as grilled chicken, tofu, or lentils to your meal.
-Protein can help stabilize blood sugar levels by slowing digestion.
+Add a source of lean protein like grilled chicken, tofu, or paneer to your meal.
+Protein can help stabilize blood sugar levels.

 healthspan-mbl